 Further reading on other topics related to aggregation

-What is the difference between serialization and aggregation?
+What is the difference between a serialization and aggregation system?

 Serialization and aggregation both rely on the use of unique numerical identifiers, but they are different in the scale.
 Serialization functions on the level of an individual packaged item.
 Aggregation takes those individual items and bundles them together into a single reference code.
 Aggregation functions on multiple levels – a group of individual items become a case, cases become a pallet, pallets become a full container, etc.